 Transfer students must spend their first semester in residence at Berkeley, but can study abroad in any term (semester or summer) thereafter, including their last semester or summer if the senior residency requirement has been satisfied in a term prior to participation.

-- Be aware of application deadlines.
-Applications can be due as early as one year prior to departure, so prepare your application as soon as possible.
-If you wish to study abroad your second semester, be aware of application deadlines that may require you to apply before you have officially enrolled at Berkeley.
+Applications can be due as early as one year prior to departure, so begin your research as soon as possible.
+If you wish to study abroad through UCEAP during your second semester at Berkeley, be aware of application deadlines that may require you to apply before you have officially enrolled at Berkeley.

-- Complete study abroad program course prerequisites as early as possible.
-If you intend to participate in a program that has language or course prerequisites, you may have limited time to complete such requirements.
+If you intend to participate in a program that has language or course prerequisites, you may have limited time to complete them.
 Complete those prerequisites as early as possible or consider a program with no or few prerequisite courses.

 If you have missed a deadline, we encourage you to reach out to the program adviser to see if a late application can be accommodated.

 Transfer students typically enter Berkeley with (or close to) the maximum number of transferable units allowed by the Office of Undergraduate Admissions (70-semester units).
 Transfer students should first consider UCEAP, Berkeley Summer Abroad, Berkeley Global Internships because these programs offer UC credit and financial aid.
 Independent programs are eligible for transfer credit only, and are not eligible for financial aid through Berkeley.

 While it is not required for a student to study in their major while abroad, some students prefer to satisfy major requirements while abroad in order to make normal degree progress.
 If that is the case, verify which degree requirements you have left to complete, and what is allowable by your college and department for study abroad courses applied to the major.
 Completing these steps prior to advising will assist us in recommending programs based on your academic needs.
 Read more about Academic Planning.